 Educational and employment endeavors have given Dr. Sullivan the opportunity to live in seven states, two countries (England and Australia), and St. Thomas.
 He enjoys volunteering his time with such organizations as Give Kids a Smile.
 His wife, Dr. Laura Sullivan, also operates in private practice as a pediatric dentist – St. Johns Pediatric Dentistry.
-They have a son, Tucker Jack, and a Daughter Grace Lane.
+They have three children – Tucker, Grace, and Anders.
 As a family they enjoy their time together participating in many outdoor activities including paddle boarding, wakeboarding, fishing, and snowboarding.

 Dr. Sullivan has been active in research to make sure his techniques and treatment are the best available.
 He has authored, or co-authored, the following publications:

 - J. Sullivan, S. Manne.
 L. Shaddox, C. Walker.
 R. Pileggi.
 The Antimicrobial Property of a New Ultrasonic Irrigation Needle Device Against E. faecalis Biofilm.
 J. Endod 2010, 36:576. (abstract)